AlanSSKim/alansskim.github.io/about.md

 ---

 ### This is a blog for organizing and introducing technology related to system operation.
-### I do not take responsibility for the contents in the blog and do not share it externally.
+### I do not take responsibility for the contents in the blog and do not allow you share it externally.
 ### If you have any questions feel free email me. (onthesys@naver.com)